Libensemble/libensemble/docs/platforms/aurora.rst

     python run_libe_forces.py --comms local --nworkers 25

-Note that the *forces* example will automatically use the GPUs available to each worker (with one MPI rank per GPU), so provided fewer workers will use more than one GPU per simulation.
+Note that the *forces* example will automatically use the GPUs available to each worker (with one MPI rank per GPU), so if fewer workers are provided, more than one GPU will be used per simulation.

 Also see ``forces_gpu_var_resources`` and ``forces_multi_app`` examples for cases that use varying processor/GPU counts per simulation.